some background

 education and fun, and statistics

-papers span many disciplines besides mathematics/statistics education,
+Co-authors of my papers span many disciplines besides

-including: mathematics, statistics, linguistics, philosophy, psychology,
+mathematics, statistics, linguistics, bilingual education, philosophy,

 I’ve had